Mithgol/node-fidonet-jam/README.md

 The **Fidonet JAM** module is able to read headers and texts of Fidonet echomail messages from JAM message bases according to [the Joaquim-Andrew-Mats Message Base Proposal.](JAM.txt)

-The module is written in JavaScript and requires [Node.js](http://nodejs.org/) (version 0.10 or newer) to run.
+This module is written in JavaScript and requires [Node.js](http://nodejs.org/) to run.
+(Node.js version 0.10.x or 0.12.x is recommended.
+The latest stable [io.js](https://iojs.org/) is fine too.)

 This repository does also contain draft standards of **Fidonet avatars** for the Fidonet Global Hypertext Interface project.